trailofbits/manticore/README.md

-# manticore
+# Manticore

 [![Build Status](https://travis-ci.com/trailofbits/manticore.svg?token=m4YsYkGcyttTxRXGVHMr&branch=master)](https://travis-ci.com/trailofbits/manticore)

 Manticore is a prototyping tool for dynamic binary analysis, with support for symbolic execution, taint analysis, and binary instrumentation.

-## features
+## Features

 - **Input Generation**: Manticore automatically generates inputs that trigger unique code paths.
 - **Crash Discovery**: Manticore discovers inputs that crash programs via memory safety violations.
-- **Execution Tracing**: Manticore records an instruction-level trace of the program's execution for each generated input.
+- **Execution Tracing**: Manticore records an instruction-level trace of execution for each generated input.
-- **Programmatic Interface** (beta): Manticore exposes programmatic access to its analysis engine via a Python API.
+- **Programmatic Interface**: Manticore exposes programmatic access to its analysis engine via a Python API.

-## scope
+## Scope

 Manticore supports binaries of the following formats, operating systems, and architectures.
 It has been primarily used on binaries compiled from C and C++.